University of Technology Sydney

 Contribution to the development of graduate attributes

-Human Anatomy and Physiology is a core subject in the Biomedical Physics, Biomedical Science, Biotechnology, Medicinal Chemistry, Medical Science and Pre-medicine degree courses.
-It presents fundamental knowledge and skills required for a number of Stage 3 to 6 subjects.
+Human Anatomy and Physiology are core subjects in the Biomedical Physics, Biomedical Science, Biotechnology, Medicinal Chemistry, Medical Science and Pre-medicine courses.
+It presents fundamental knowledge and skills required for several Stage 3 to 6 subjects.
 The organisation and delivery of Human Anatomy and Physiology will assist students to develop the following graduate attributes:

 Disciplinary knowledge

-You will have the opportunity to develop this attribute via lectures, practicals and online modules.
-Often you will be encouraged to interact with each other, the lecturer, or your class teacher, so that basic concepts in physiology are well understood.
-You will also have the opportunity to gain a mastery of the terms and terminology used to describe the different parts of the body and their location in relation to the whole body as well as to other organs.
-In doing so it will encourage you to appreciate how a knowledge and understanding of human structure and function can serve society.
-Online quizzes are designed to provide you with an opportunity to consolidate your learning and let you assess your developing mastery of the subject.
+You can develop this attribute via lectures, practicals and an online module.
+Often, you will be encouraged to interact with each other, the lecturer, or your class teacher so that fundamental concepts in physiology are well understood.
+You will also have the opportunity to master the terms and terminology used to describe the different parts of the body and their location in relation to the whole body and other organs.
+Doing so will encourage you to appreciate how knowledge and understanding of human structure and function can serve society.
+Online and in-class quizzes are designed to provide you with an opportunity to consolidate your learning and let you assess your developing mastery of the subject.
 The disease presentation will allow you to apply your knowledge to explain the processes that underlie a specific disease.

 Research, inquiry and critical thinking

-In order to achieve academic success with both the disease presentation and the data presentation and analysis task, you will need to conduct independent, but supported, research using sources appropriate to professional medical and health communications.
+Academic success with the disease presentation requires conducting independent but supported research using sources appropriate to professional medical and health communications.

 Communication skills

-Based on employer surveys oral communication skills is the most highly ranked graduate attribute desired by employers from new graduates.
+Based on employer surveys, communication skills are the most highly ranked graduate attribute desired by employers from new graduates.
 You will have two opportunities to develop your skills.
-In the first you are to choose a disease from a list and prepare a short PowerPoint presentation that communicates features of the disease in a way that a general audience can understand.
-Also you will be provided with a set of physiological data which you will be required to present as would be seen in a medical or health research article.
+You are to choose a disease from a list and prepare a short PowerPoint presentation that communicates the features of the disease in a way that a general audience can understand.
+During the practicals, you will collect data and have opportunities to present such data as would be seen in a medical or health report or research article.

 Teaching and learning strategies

-Lectures: In these structures (anatomy and histology) and functions (physiology) of the organ systems are presented.
-The focus is on the healthy state and students will have the chance to develop an understanding of the interrelationships between structure and function in the human body as well as an appreciation of the contribution of each organ system studied to a state of health.
+Lectures will be a mix of live deliveries and pre-recordings.
+In the case of the live sessions, they will be delivered using the Zoom conferencing platform.
+The live sessions will be recorded.
+If you miss a live lecture or have chosen not to allocate time to the live sessions, you can view these along with the pre-recorded offerings.
+The lectures present the structures (anatomy and histology) and functions (physiology) of the organ systems.
+The focus is on the healthy state, and students will have the chance to develop an understanding of the interrelationships between structure and function in the human body as well as an appreciation of the contribution of each organ system studied to a state of health which is described in physiological terms as homeostasis.

-Practicals: These are designed to provide high-quality on-campus experiences including working with anatomical models, animal organ dissections and having the chance to take measurements of bodily functions.
+On-campus practical classes will incorporate various teaching and learning activities.
+They are designed to provide high-quality on-campus experiences, including working with anatomical models and animal organ dissections and having the chance to take measurements of bodily functions.
+In one case, the practical class is replaced by a self-directed online module.

-Non-content assessments: Communication and report writing skills will be developed and evaluated through a presentation on a disease of one of the organ systems and the presentation and interpretation of a set of physiological results derived from a healthy cohort, respectively.
+Non-content assessments: Communication and report writing skills will be developed and evaluated through a presentation on a disease of one of the organ systems and through in-class data handling, analysis and presentation sessions.

 Content (topics)